 - The sponsor must provide a telephone helpline or on-line interactive support service that:

-- provides immediate customer support on an individualised basis in relation to the correct use of the device and the interpretation of the test result; and
+- provides immediate customer support on an individualised basis in relation to the correct use of the device and the interpretation of the test result, and any safety related information, and

 - operates between 9 am and 7 pm (AEST), or 9 am and 8 pm (AEDT), 7 days per week.